DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "Come at me!"

-At the same time as Kay brandished his sword, Vanessa raised one of her hands.
+At the same time as Kai brandished his sword, Vanessa raised one of her hands.
 Both understood situation, as they both were injured.
-Kay was injured by Vanessa's magic, and Vanessa was injured by Rinne's curse.
+Kai was injured by Vanessa's magic, and Vanessa was injured by Rinne's curse.
 So both of them  had to settle it quickly.

 "I cannot imagine what you can do, but feel free to struggle.